Lumos3D: A Single-Forward Framework for Low-Light 3D Scene Restoration: Introduction

-Built upon the VGGT backbone, Lumos3D first estimates geometric cues such as depth and camera poses from low-light inputs.
-While it follows the general distillation framework used in previous VGGT extensions~\cite{jiang2025anysplat,liu2025stylos}, our design departs from these works in a key aspect, the frozen teacher network provides supervision from the normal-light counterparts, whereas the trainable student model learns from the low-light context images.
-This \textit{cross-illumination distillation} strategy offers cleaner and more reliable geometric guidance through training on paired normal-light and low-light images.
+With VGGT~\cite{wang2025vggt} as the geometry backbone, Lumos3D first estimates geometric cues including depth and camera poses from low-light inputs.
+Different from the prior VGGT-based distillation strategies~\cite{jiang2025anysplat,liu2025stylos}, our \textbf{\textit{cross-illumination distillation scheme}} uses a frozen teacher network operating on the normal-light ground-truth to provide geometric supervision, while the trainable student model learns from low-light context images.
+This novel strategy offers cleaner and more reliable geometric guidance by leveraging paired normal-light and low-light observations during the training.

-Then, Lumos3D reconstructs a 3D Gaussian scene from the estimated geometry, following the explicit representation pipeline of AnySplat~\cite{jiang2025anysplat}.
-A dual-head decoder predicts per-pixel depth and confidence maps, which are back-projected into 3D space using the estimated camera poses to obtain Gaussian centers.
-Meanwhile, a Gaussian head regresses opacity, orientation, scale, and spherical harmonic color coefficients, producing an explicit and differentiable 3D Gaussian representation that can be rendered through Gaussian rasterization~\cite{kerbl20233d}.
-This explicit formulation enables efficient end-to-end optimization while preserving geometric fidelity.

-Finally, to further improve the quality of photorealistic relighting, we introduce a set of \textit{Lumos losses}, including a content loss, an image-level $\ell_1$ loss, and a voxel-level statistical loss, to enhance photometric consistency and preserve geometric fidelity in the reconstructed 3D scene.
-Together with the proposed cross-illumination distillation and the baseline explicit representation pipeline, these objectives enable the model to achieve geometry-aware illumination restoration that remains robust across varying low-light real-world scenes.
+To further improve the restoration quality, we design a \textbf{\textit{Lumos loss}}, composed of a content loss, an image-level $\ell_1$ loss, and a voxel-level statistical loss.
+Combined with the proposed cross-illumination distillation, Lumos3D enables geometry-aware illumination restoration and produces high-quality rendered results that are competitive with recent scene-specific models Aleth-NeRF~\cite{cui2024aleth} and Lumincance-GS~\cite{cui2025luminance}.

-In summary, our main contributions are as follows: \begin{itemize} \item We propose \textit{Lumos3D}, a single-forward framework for low-light 3D scene restoration, without any precomputed camera pose or per-scene optimization required. \item We introduce a \textit{cross-illumination distillation} scheme that transfers geometric knowledge from normal-light supervision to low-light learning, enabling more reliable depth reasoning under challenging illumination. \item We propose \textit{Lumos losses} that jointly enforce photometric and geometric consistency for robust and coherent low-light 3D scene restoration. \end{itemize} Collectively, these contributions establish a new paradigm for low-light 3D scene restoration, enabling pose-free reconstruction without any per-scene training in a single forward pass.